begolu2/rktik-thesis/04_discussion.md

 ## External Clients

-Rktik is the successor to Souma, which is a prototype for a decentral social network as described in section [Problem: Privacy and Identity].
+Rktik is the successor to Souma, which is a prototype for a decentral social network as described in Section [Problem: Privacy and Identity].
 While Rktik is not built as a decentral system, its design allows a future extension with such functionality.
 Such an extension would entail two parts: 1) a publicly accessible API for Rktik’s Nucleus backend, and 2) a local client application that connects to this API.
 Using a local client makes a new usage pattern possible in which a private movement’s  internal data is only stored in encrypted form on the server.
 Encrypted information about members’ activity would be distributed among them via the API.
 Information would only be made available in unencrypted form on the rktik.com website once members have decided on a collective action.
 In this section I will outline the components necessary to build this extension based on the design implemented by Souma (see @Ahrend2015).

 **API for Rktik’s Nucleus module**